 As you can see, risking the health of corals is not something we can afford, but we can easily start to remedy our impact and protect from further damage by simply switching some of the products we use.

-When it comes to choosing sunscreen, choose accredited reef-safe sunscreen.
+When it comes to choosing sunscreen, choose accredited reef-safe, ocean-friendly sunscreen.
 It’s a little bit more expensive than normal sunscreen but most importantly protects our skin AND our oceans.

-We at Clean Sailors like to use Green People’s award-winning natural sunscreen (plus, their products are packaged in fully recyclable, renewable sugar cane packaging!).
+We at Clean Sailors like to use Himaya's genuinely ocean-friendly natural sunscreen

 Here is Save the Reef’s Sunscreen Guide on how best to choose genuinely reef-safe sunscreen, too.